cortex-js/cortexjs.io/docs/compute-engine/09-guide-symbolic-computing.md

 <ReadMore path="/compute-engine/guides/expressions/" > Read more about
 <strong>Expressions</strong>, their properties and methods <Icon name="chevron-right-bold" /></ReadMore>

-You can check if an expression match a pattern, apply a substitution to some elements in an expression or apply conditional rewriting rules to an expression.
+**To check if an expression matches a pattern**, apply a substitution to some elements in an expression or apply conditional rewriting rules to an expression.

 <ReadMore path="/compute-engine/guides/patterns-and-rules/" > Read more about